roman-milk/roman-milk.github.io/my-fair-slut.md

  "I don't understand.
 After what he's done?
 Not only to you but several others.
 You have to wipe out his mind-controlled empire.
 You can't let him continue."

  "Oh I don't plan to.
 But I think jail would only slow Paul down, not stop him.
 He's very resourceful and I'm sure he's planned ahead in case someone reported him.
 No, Jeff, I'm not going to destroy his little empire.
 I'm going to take it from him."
-Report_Story #1